riot/riot.github.io/api.md

 }
 ```

-The `RiotComponentTemplate` is an object and it's responsible to handle the component rendering:
+The `RiotComponentTemplate` is an object and it's responsible for handling the component rendering:

 - `update` - method that will receive the component data and must be used to update the template
 - `mount` - method that must be used to connect the component template to a DOM node